Mircea Baja - 7 June 2025 (Updated 30 Oct 2025) # Structured concurrency

 wait_all

-- but when task fails then the remaining are cancelled - there are quite a lot of similarities in this behaviour to `wait_any` --- # Structured concurrency --- # The basics should work - variable declarations - if/else - for loops - function calls - RAII - lambdas - pass argument by reference - We've seen that the C++ core guidelines give up on this, [CP.53: Parameters to coroutines should not be passed by reference](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#cp53-parameters-to-coroutines-should-not-be-passed-by-reference) - We'll see that the sender/receiver framework partially gives up on this and has "algorithms" for basic stuff e.g. `just` for variable declaration, `repeat` for loops, `then` for function calls and care is required for things being passed to such algorithms (reference, value, moved etc. has to be done careful and deliberate). --- # Example good ```cpp task
+input) { co_await something(); co_return *input + 1; // input is a copy that is still valid here } ``` - [CP.53: Parameters to coroutines should not be passed by reference](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#cp53-parameters-to-coroutines-should-not-be-passed-by-reference) - the example uses unstructured concurrency: the `do_someting()` is assumed to be eager and the parameters no longer available after a `co_await` - the coding guideline, instead of pointing out to the unstructured concurrency as a bad thing, makes recommendations about the usage of `shared_ptr` (additional allocations) - despite plenty of cases where things should be passed by reference and the case where "values" of the like `std::string_view` are still references in disguise --- # Structured concurrency --- # The basics should work - variable declarations - if/else - for loops - function calls - RAII - lambdas - pass argument by reference - We've seen that the C++ core guidelines give up on this, [CP.53: Parameters to coroutines should not be passed by reference](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#cp53-parameters-to-coroutines-should-not-be-passed-by-reference) - We'll see that the sender/receiver framework partially gives up on this and has "algorithms" for basic stuff e.g. `just` for variable declaration, `repeat` for loops, `then` for function calls and care is required for things being passed to such algorithms (reference, value, moved etc. has to be done careful and deliberate). --- # Example good ```cpp co

-async_echo(socket s) { buffer buff; while (true) { std::size_t length = co_await async_read_some(s, buff); co_await async_write(s, buff, length); } } ``` - we have local variables: `buff`, `length` - RAII works: `buff` gets destroyed on scope exit - but currently it can't be used for joining async work - we have a `while(true)` loop - `async_read_some` takes a reference to the buffer variable --- # Basic: continuation
+async_echo(socket s) { buffer buff; while (true) { std::size_t length = co_await async_read_some(s, buff); co_await async_write(s, buff, length); } } ``` - we have local variables: `buff`, `length` - we have a `while(true)` loop - `async_read_some` and `async_write` can take a reference to the `buff` variable - `buff` outlives the execution of `async_read_some` and `async_write` - `buff` gets destroyed on scope exit - RAII works: - but currently it can't be used for joining async work --- # Basic: continuation

 continuation